efrecon/primer/README.md

 value of this option would override any value that would come from an environment variable, e.g. read as a [`.env`](#c-or---config) file.

+#### `--curl`

+The value of this option is the path to a file matching URLs to their curl options.
+In this file, blank lines and lines starting with a `#` (hash mark) will be ignored.
+Otherwise, the first item of the line should be an extended regular expression to match against a URL, and the remaining options that will be blindly passed to `curl` when it is used to download URLs matching the expression.
+The expression itself can be URL encoded to arrange for all special characters, including possible spaces.
+This feature can be used, for example, for debugging purposes, or to provide authentication details to `curl` to access URLs.

 #### `--<step>:<opt>`

 Any long option that looks like the above, where `<step>` is the name of an